Make-School-Courses/MOB-2.9-Technical-Seminar-MOB/README.md

 Students by the end of the course will be able to ...

-1. Become an active participant by creating, analyzing and evaluating information.
+1. Create, analyze and evaluate information for their chosen topic.
-1. Study best practices for designing and developing a prototype.
+1. Use best practices for designing and developing a prototype.
 1. Give a high quality presentation showing results on their research.
-1. Develop critical evaluation of their peer’s work.
+1. Provide and receive critical feedback on prototypes and presentations.

 ## Schedule